DefectDojo/Community-Contribs/google-deploy-gke/google-deploy-gke.md

 DISCLAIMER: This configuration has been tested on GKE with Autopilot enabled.
-Should be optimized for production, but demonstrates how DefectDojo can be deployed on top of the GKE platform.
+Working example is not optimized for production, but demonstrates how DefectDojo can be deployed on top of the GKE platform.

 Prerequisites:
 - GKE cluster with proper access